SmartMeshFoundation/Photon/docs/mobie.md

 -  `reveal_timeout`: The block height at which nodes registering `secret`,the default value is 30, and if modified, it can be setting at node startup with `-- reveal-timeout`

+-  `closed_block`: Block height when the channel is closed

+-  `settled_block`: Block height at the time of channel settlement

+-  `our_balance_proof`: Our balanceproof data

+-  `partner_balance_proof`: Counterparty balanceproof  of the Channel

 State|StateString|Description
 ---|---|---
 0 |inValid|Channels do not exist